 3. Milkmaid Braids

 You can create two braids situated just right on top of your head, and in seconds, can look like you stepped right out of Pinterest.
-This super simple style looks much harder than it is when in reality, it’s just two traditional braids wrapped around your crown and secured with a few bobby pins.
+This super simple hair braiding idea looks much harder than it is when in reality, it’s just two traditional braids wrapped around your crown and secured with a few bobby pins.
 To keep things extra whimsical, gently tug out a small face-framing section on each side and add a soft curl with a curling wand or iron.
 To get these royal braid hairstyles to stay put all day look, use Dove Style+Care Extra Hold Hairspray.
 Not only will it lock in your style, but it’ll also add a touch of shine too.

 4. Double to Single Braid